Our Work

 Evaluating an innovative space for reimagining social intervention design

-We are working with ds4si and Radical Imagination for Racial Justice (a regranting partnership between MassArt and the City of Boston) on a community storytelling evaluation project that includes an evaluation of a Civic Design course which is training artists of all backgrounds to re-think and re-imagine the design of social interventions.
+We worked with ds4si and Radical Imagination for Racial Justice (a regranting partnership between MassArt and the City of Boston) on a community storytelling evaluation project that includes an evaluation of a Civic Design course which is training artists of all backgrounds to re-think and re-imagine the design of social interventions.
 The course is one element of ds4si’s newly launched Design Gym, an innovative, physical space in Uphams Corner that is a community resource for artists, creative, and creators to have the space, resources, and connections to actualize their interventions and projects.
 The Design Gym offers classes such as documentary filmmaking, woodworking, radical imagination, and others.

 PRX